cheshire137/steamy-screenshots/README.md

 ## How to Run

-    cp config.json.sample public/config.json
+    cp env.sh.sample env.sh

-Edit public/config.json to specify the URL to where your [Steam screenshots RSS feed app](https://github.com/moneypenny/steam-screenshots-rss) is hosted.
+Edit env.sh to specify the URL to where your
+[Steam screenshots RSS feed app](https://github.com/moneypenny/steam-screenshots-rss) is hosted, as well as your [Steam web API key](http://steamcommunity.com/dev).

     bundle
     rackup